kousik-kr/Wide-Path/README_RUN.md

 1. ✓ Checks if Java is installed
 2. ✓ Checks if dataset files are present
 3. ✓ Compiles Java files (if not already compiled)
-4. ✓ Launches the Wide-Path Pro GUI
+4. ✓ Launches the FlexRoute Pro GUI

 ### First-Time Setup